pthom/litgen_template/README.md

 ------------

 By default, lg_skbuild_template will use the following names:
-* The library for which we build bindings is "example_lib_cpp"
+* The library for which we build bindings is "examplelibcpp"
-* The name of the python package that binds this library is "example_lib" (this name cannot include "-").
+* The name of the python package that binds this library is "lg_examplelib" (this name cannot include "-").
-  This python package include a native module named "_example_lib" which provides the bindings.
+  This python package include a native module named "_lg_examplelib" which provides the bindings.
-* The name of the pip package is "example-lib" (this name cannot include "_") (the pip package name can be slightly different from the python package name)
+* The name of the pip package is "lg-examplelib" (this name cannot include "_") (the pip package name can be slightly different from the python package name)

 Call `python prepare_template.py` in order to customize this template with your own names.
 This will replace in files,